MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-analyze-stocks.md

 ![Screenshot of sector-wise distribution](media/service-connect-to-analyze-stocks/sector-wise-distribution.png)

 You can then hover over the stock to see the important KPI’s, such as previous close, close and the difference.
-The difference will help you understand how much the stock has fallen or grown since yesterday.
+The difference will help you understand how much the stock has gained or lost since yesterday.

 ![Screenshot of sector-wise distribution](media/service-connect-to-analyze-stocks/sector-wise-distribution-detail.png)

 You can scroll down to see all of the stocks in that category.

 To see the distribution of market for different sectors we have the “Sector-wise distribution” visual which shows from top to down the sectors having the highest difference in their closing price from last day.
-You can choose to invest in high- or low-end sector by seeing this visual.

 ![Screenshot of distribution of market for different sectors](media/service-connect-to-analyze-stocks/stocks-comparison-based-on-sector.png)